Blue Peter pets: Dogs

-When Purves started working on the Blue Peter show and became Petra's handler on the set, Petra had already been on the show for about five years.
-Petra was an irritable nervous dog on the set, so Biddy Baxter had the idea that Purves should be Petra's permanent keeper, and so he looked after her at his home too.
+On 16 November 1967, when Purves started working on Blue Peter, because Petra took to him, he became Petra's handler on set.
+Petra had already been on the show for about five years.
+Petra was an irritable nervous dog on set, so Biddy Baxter had the idea that Purves should be Petra's permanent keeper; he looked after her at home, too.
 He became fond of Petra and was sad when she died, having been her owner for more than nine years.

-There is a bust of Petra in the Blue Peter garden.
+There is a bust of Petra in the Blue Peter garden, which was put up on 23 March 1978, during Purves's last show.
 It originally stood in front of BBC Television Centre but was moved to the garden in 1984 due to redevelopment works and now stands in the current garden at MediaCityUK.

 It was later revealed that the original (unnamed) puppy had died of distemper a few days after her first appearance on Blue Peter, broadcast just before Christmas 1962.
 Instead of informing viewers, and feeling there was no need to upset children needlessly, the programme's director and producer Edward Barnes and Biddy Baxter bought a similar-looking replacement puppy, which was subsequently named Petra by the viewers.

+Patch

-PatchPatch (9 September 1965 – 1971) was looked after by presenter John Noakes after Noakes joined the programme in December 1965.
+Patch (9 September 1965 – 21 May 1971) was looked after by presenter John Noakes after Noakes joined the programme in December 1965.
 Patch had a distinctive marking around one of his eyes, giving him his name.

+Patch was often was known for being excitable and for ripping Tony Hicks's trousers.
 Patch died in May 1971.